Lillian Pierce ’02

 Pierce had loved math from a very young age, and Professor Elias Stein, Pierce’s mentor, inspired her to continue focusing her intense intellectual energy on pure mathematics in graduate school.
 After earning a master’s degree at Oxford, Pierce returned to Princeton to work toward a Ph.D. in number theory and analysis with Stein, a National Medal of Science winner, as her adviser.

 In 2009, she finished her Ph.D. with a thesis titled “Discrete Analogues in Harmonic Analysis.”
 Through funding provided by the National Science Foundation and the Simonyi Fund, she spent the next academic year as a postdoctoral research fellow at Princeton’s Institute for Advanced Study, where she continued to collaborate with Stein.

-Pierce believes Princeton does well when it comes to welcoming women in the sciences and math.
+Pierce believes Princeton does very well when it comes to welcoming women in the sciences and math.
 “There’s a society-wide assumption that girls can’t do math, and that can eventually be demoralizing,” says Pierce, who was named valedictorian of the Class of 2002.
-“The fact is that every math student comes across problems they can’t solve.
+“The fact is that every math student comes across problems he or she can’t solve.
 But if you already have the idea that because of your sex you can’t do math, when you come across a challenging problem you can’t solve immediately, you might get too discouraged.”